awsdocs/aws-cdk-guide/v2/permissions.md

 ## Using external IAM objects<a name="permissions_existing"></a>

-If you have defined an IAM user, principal, group, or role outside your AWS CDK app, you can use that IAM object in your AWS CDK app by creating a reference to it using its ARN or \(for users, groups, and roles\) its name\.
-The returned reference can then be used to grant permissions or to construct policy statements as explained above\.
+If you have defined an IAM user, principal, group, or role outside your AWS CDK app, you can use that IAM object in your AWS CDK app\.
+To do so, create a reference to it using its ARN or its name\. \(Use the name for users, groups, and roles\.\) The returned reference can then be used to grant permissions or to construct policy statements as explained previously\.
 + For users, call `[User\.fromUserArn\(\)](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.User.html#static-fromwbruserwbrarnscope-id-userarn)` or `[User\.fromUserName\(\)](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.User.html#static-fromwbruserwbrnamescope-id-username)`\. `User.fromUserAttributes()` is also available, but currently provides the same functionality as `User.fromUserArn()`\.
 + For principals, instantiate an `[ArnPrincipal](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.ArnPrincipal.html)` object\.
 + For groups, call `[Group\.fromGroupArn\(\)](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.Group.html#static-fromwbrgroupwbrarnscope-id-grouparn)` or `[Group\.fromGroupName\(\)](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.Group.html#static-fromwbrgroupwbrnamescope-id-groupname)`\.
 + For roles, call `[Role\.fromRoleArn\(\)](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.Role.html#static-fromwbrrolewbrarnscope-id-rolearn-options)` or `[Role\.fromRoleName\(\)](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.Role.html#static-fromwbrrolewbrnamescope-id-rolename)`\.

-Policies \(including managed policies\) can be used in similar fashion using the methods listed below\.
+Policies \(including managed policies\) can be used in similar fashion using the following methods\.
 You can use references to these objects anywhere an IAM policy is required\.
 + `[Policy\.fromPolicyName](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.Policy.html#static-fromwbrpolicywbrnamescope-id-policyname)`
 + `[ManagedPolicy\.fromManagedPolicyArn](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.ManagedPolicy.html#static-fromwbrmanagedwbrpolicywbrarnscope-id-managedpolicyarn)`
 + `[ManagedPolicy\.fromManagedPolicyName](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.ManagedPolicy.html#static-fromwbrmanagedwbrpolicywbrnamescope-id-managedpolicyname)`